NativeScript/docs-v8/tutorial/plain-javascript.md

 ## Prerequisites

 NativeScript Core uses Javascript or Typescript and XML to create your applications.
-To get the most out of this tutorial you should already have a basic understanding of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) or [TypeScript](https://www.typescriptlang.org/).
+To get the most out of this tutorial you should already have a basic understanding of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 This Tutorial illustrates the use of JavaScript, the TypeScript tutorial is [here](./plain.md).

 ## Overview of the example application